With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 14. Waterfalls Surrounding Grinnell Glacier

 The highest falls in this area is Grinnell Falls.
 The waterfall cascades down from the height of 960 feet before depositing into picture-perfect Grinnell Lake.
-Fed by the meltwater of Grinnell Glacier, Grinnell Falls puts on a show for a longer period of time that other waterfalls in the area.
+Fed by the meltwater of Grinnell Glacier, Grinnell Falls puts on a show for a longer period of time than other waterfalls in the area.

 Spring is the Best Time to Photograph Waterfalls and Cascades in Glacier